Our Gardens are Open

 Naturally there will be plenty of gardens to wander round, some new and some old familiar friends.
 Along the way you will find that some of the gardens will be part of the Dersingham Art Trail so you can pop into a few art studios, chat to the artists and study their work.
-There will be stalls and refreshment stands in some of the gardens to add to the experience as you make your way round.
+The Art Trail website is at Dersingham Art Trail.org There will be stalls and refreshment stands in some of the gardens to add to the experience as you make your way round.

-Your tour of Dersingham Open Gardens starts at St Nicholas Church Hall, from where you buy your ticket (unless bought in advance) and pick up a copy of the guide to the gardens.
-There is a map available here which shows the location of the hall, opposite St Nicholas Church.
+Your tour of Dersingham Open Gardens starts at St Nicholas Church, from where you buy your ticket (unless bought in advance) and pick up a copy of the guide to the gardens.
+There is a map available here which shows the location of St Nicholas Church.

 Tickets for Dersingham Open Gardens cost £4 if bought in advance.
 Advance tickets are available from Dersingham Post office in Post Office Rd. and can be bought from the end of April.
-On the two days of the event your advance ticket must be exchanged for a guide, which you can get from the Church Hall.
+On the two days of the event your advance ticket must be exchanged for a guide, which you can get from St Nicholas Church.

-If you wish to pay on the day the cost is £5, which should be paid at the Church Hall.
+If you wish to pay on the day the cost is £5, which should be paid at the Church.
 Here you will be given a guide, which includes a map and details of the gardens and art studios.
 Admission to art studios only is free.

 Children under 16 are admitted free to the event but must be accompanied by an adult.

-The primary purpose of Dersingham Open Gardens is to raise money for St Nicholas, the village church, but this year a proportion of the profit from the event will go to the fund for the new Dersingham Village Centre, which is intended to replace the existing Church Hall.
+The primary purpose of Dersingham Open Gardens is to raise money for St Nicholas, the village church, but this year a proportion of the profit from the event will go to the fund for the new Dersingham Village Centre, which is replacing the previous Church Hall.
 Many of the expenses of running Open Gardens are defrayed by voluntary work or financial contributions, ensuring that the maximum amount goes to worthy causes.

-Should it be inconvenient for you to start at the Church Hall, all the gardens will have a small supply of printed guides.
+Should it be inconvenient for you to start at the Church, all the gardens will have a small supply of printed guides.
 That way you can start at any garden and pay for your ticket and obtain your guide there.